pyrsmk/MiniSuite/README.md

 MiniSuite 1.0.0
 ===============

-MiniSuite is an very small and flexible unit testing suite.
+MiniSuite is an very small and flexible unit testing tool.
 Nothing to learn about.
 Beautiful reports.
 No headaches.